-- as outlined below; - 3.3.4 Adverse action from Federal or State actions and/or grantors; and/or - 3.3.5 One-time, unexpected expenses necessary to continue County services. - 3.4 The County reserve policy is applicable to all operating property tax levy funds.
+- 3.3.4 Adverse action from Federal or State actions and/or grantors; and/or - 3.3.5 One-time, unexpected expenses necessary to continue County services. - 3.4 The County reserve policy is applicable to all operating property tax levy funds.
 The General Fund balance can be used to assist other tax levy funds to meet the policy.
 Lake County adopts the following reserve: - 3.4.1 Designated reserves will be maintained in the amount equal to the carryovers approved annually by the County Board for unfinished, encumbered projects budgeted in the previous fiscal year. - 3.4.2 Additional designated reserves will be maintained for Risk Management & Liability Insurance Fund liabilities in an amount based on a professionally-performed actuarial analysis. - 3.4.3 An undesignated reserve shall not fall below 29% of the current fiscal year appropriation, with the exception of the FICA, IMRF and Risk Management & Liability Insurance Funds.
-The FICA, IMRF, and Risk Management & Liability Insurance Funds must maintain a minimum undesignated reserve of 12%. - 3.4.4 The undesignated reserves can be used only with the approval of the County Board under the following circumstances: - 3.4.4.1 in case of economic downturn as defined in the Economic Downturn Indicators section below; - 3.4.4.2 to fund emergency unanticipated expenditure requirements or to offset unanticipated revenue downturns occurring within a fiscal year; or - 3.4.4.3 to fund liability claims in excess of the risk reserves. - 3.4.5 Undesignated reserves below the minimum threshold of 29% can only be used after the budgeted contingency has been exhausted and only after a plan for replenishment has been outlined to address the situation that necessitated the use of the reserves. - 3.4.6 The plan for replenishment shall restore minimum fund balance in the fiscal year following the use of reserves if feasible and certainly within three fiscal years of use. - 3.4.7 The County Board may designate excess undesignated reserves, above the 29% minimum threshold, for the purpose of funding future capital projects or other one-time expenditures.
+The FICA, IMRF, and Risk Management & Liability Insurance Funds must maintain a minimum undesignated reserve of 12%. - 3.4.4 The undesignated reserves can be used only with the approval of the County Board under the following circumstances: - 3.4.4.1 in case of economic downturn as defined in the Economic Downturn Indicators section below; - 3.4.4.2 to fund emergency unanticipated expenditure requirements or to offset unanticipated revenue downturns occurring within a fiscal year; - 3.4.4.23.4.4.3 to fund response and recovery from a pandemic; or - 3.4.4.33.4.4.4 to fund liability claims in excess of the risk reserves. - 3.4.5 Undesignated reserves below the minimum threshold of 29% can only be used after the budgeted contingency has been exhausted and only after a plan for replenishment has been outlined to address the situation that necessitated the use of the reserves. - 3.4.6 The plan for replenishment shall restore minimum fund balance in the fiscal year following the use of reserves if feasible and certainly within three fiscal years of use. - 3.4.7 The County Board may designate excess undesignated reserves, above the 29% minimum threshold, for the purpose of funding future capital projects or other one-time expenditures.